AhmedTroudi/RL-Experiments/README.md

 `--epochs`: number of episodes

-`--filename`: you can create your own n-by-n map by providing your own csv file and feeding to the script using this argument.
-You can look into `cell_type.py` to know how to encode the cells (obstacles etc...)
+`--filename`: you can create your own map by providing your own csv file and feeding to the script using this argument.
+You can look into the enum `cell_type.py` to know how to encode the cells (obstacles etc...)

 `--dyna`: number of iterations for dyna, by default = 0 (disabled)